 Emotionally driven videos do well online and so do informative, educational videos – especially when they are fun to watch.
 Scribe videos use markerboard drawings to share information that audiences find engaging and exciting.

 Example of a scribe video: Language and Spending

 Audiences and publishers alike thought this marketing campaign dubbed “Language and Spending” was worth sharing.
 It received over 34,000 social shares and was featured on 40-plus websites, including The Huffington Post, The Atlantic, PBS, and Upworthy.

 Sometimes turning average on-site content into a full-page experience is as simple as formatting and presenting the information in a new way.
 You can recreate on-site content like guides and tutorials into useful and engaging pages that keep audiences on your site longer and are more likely to convert readers into buyers.

 Example of a full-page experience: NFL Fanatics Jersey Buying Guide

 Instead of promoting football attire through ordinary product descriptions and sales pages, we created an NFL Jersey Buying Guide where users could easily find information to help them with their purchasing decisions while making the shopping experience fun.
-The content of the buying guide addresses the fundamental questions fans have for picking the right jersey to buy.
-This way, Fanatics is able to tap the struggle fans have to pick the right jersey while exposing the full breadth of the products sold by the brand.
+The buying guide's content addresses the fundamental questions fans have for picking the right jersey to buy.
+This way, Fanatics can tap the struggle fans have to choose the right jersey while exposing the full breadth of the brand's products.

 Use Innovative Content Marketing Formats to Achieve Results

-With so much content floating around online, you can’t expect to make an impact with ordinary content.
-You need to use innovative content formats to tell unique and interesting stories to engage readers, receive coverage from publishers, and get the highest return on your content marketing efforts.
+Every marketing strategy should include newsworthy and engaging content.
+With so much content floating around online, you can’t expect to make an impact on your digital marketing goals with ordinary content.
+It would be best to use innovative content formats to tell unique and interesting stories to engage readers, receive coverage from publishers, and get the highest return on your content marketing efforts.